 Kelly + Partners will use reasonable skill and care in the provision of the Services to you as set out in the Engagement or Confirmation Letter.
 The liability of Kelly + Partners, its directors, employees, associates and contractors is limited by a scheme approved under Professional Standards Legislation.

-Each office of Kelly Partners (Office) is a separate legal entity.
+The Kelly Partners Group is comprised of offices in multiple different locations.
+Each office of the Kelly Partners Group (Office) is a separate legal entity.
 Services are delivered independently by each Office.
 These Offices are not members of one national partnership or otherwise legal partners with each other, nor is any one Office responsible for the services or activities of any other.
 Kelly Partners Group Holdings Limited (KPGH) is not responsible or liable for any acts or omissions of an Office and specifically disclaims any and all responsibility or liability for acts or omissions of an Office.

 An Office cannot act as agent of KPGH or any other Office, cannot obligate KPGH or any other Office, and is liable only for its own acts or omissions and not those of KPGH or any other Office.
 Similarly, KPGH cannot act as an agent of any Office, cannot obligate any Office, and is liable only for its own acts or omissions.